mgmiraz997/StreetFlow/README.md

 5. Promotes smart city initiatives through technology

-Here is the base ER diagram of our entire project where it contains all the features of this project
+Here is the base ER diagram of our entire project where it contains all the features of this project:

 ![ER Diagram for SD](https://github.com/user-attachments/assets/881f4ccc-ac8b-4b2f-ac3f-879fe7b5ee44)